opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 order: 500
 ---

-One of the 3 pillar Infrahub is built on is the idea of having **Unified Version Control for Data and Files** at the same time.
+One of the three pillars Infrahub is built on is the idea of having **Unified Version Control for Data and Files** at the same time.
 The data being stored in the Graph Database and the files in Git.

-When integrating a Git repository with Infrahub the Git Agent will ensure that both systems will stay in sync at any time.
+When integrating a Git repository with Infrahub, the Git Agent will ensure that both systems will stay in sync at any time.